Commission to add first electric vehicles to fleet

 “We will have them located at fleet headquarters also we’re looking to have four installed at the Municipal Building,” said Lampkin.

-Lampkin says if commissioners approve the new electric vehicles on Tuesday, they should be on the road in a couple of months in Augusta George Eskola WJBF NewsChannel 6.
+Lampkin says if commissioners approve the new electric vehicles on Tuesday, they should be on the road in a couple of months.